christoffer-nylen/backstrace/README.md

 This can be helpful when searching for some definition or symbol that was thrown in a compile error, traceback or exception message from a faulty program or failing build system.

-Internally, the [pystrace](https://github.com/dirtyharrycallahan/pystrace) project is used to parse the strace log, and [grep](https://man7.org/linux/man-pages/man1/grep.1.html) is used for searching and presenting the lines that match a pattern.
+Internally, [pystrace](https://github.com/dirtyharrycallahan/pystrace) is used to parse the strace log, and [grep](https://man7.org/linux/man-pages/man1/grep.1.html) is used for searching and presenting the lines that match a pattern.

 ## Example